Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 • Increase (regurgitation) of undigested food upwards.

-• Chest pain that comes and goes; The pain can be strong.
+• Chest pain that comes and goes; the pain can be strong.

 • Nocturnal cough.